Marwan-Takrouri/PyBer_Analysis/README.md

 ***Summary ***

-I summarize and recommend the PYbar to make some incentives for drivers to work on rural and suburban given that both areas are participating only to 30% of the profit and the average of the fare is around 34 dollars the highest .
+I summarize and recommend the PYber to make some incentives for drivers to work on rural and suburban given that both areas are participating only to 30% of the profit and the average of the fare is around 34 dollars the highest .